What is Acupuncture?

 - throat disorders,

 In an indirect way, patients who pursue acupuncture might become more health conscious, leading to weight loss if it was necessary.
 Acupuncture does not directly lead to this weight loss; the patient may apply what they learned about their body in terms of maintaining their own health.9

-Not all studies have shown that acupuncture treats fibromyalgia fully.
-Nonetheless, there is some research that has suggested that it might ease the patient’s stiffness, pain, anxiety, and improve sleep.
+While not all studies have shown that acupuncture treats fibromyalgia fully, there is some research that has suggested that it might ease the patient’s stiffness, pain, anxiety, and improve sleep.
 The most common type of acupuncture is manual, where the needles just pierce the skin.
 Another form of this treatment, electroacupuncture, is a method where an electric current is made to pass through the needles.
 Some studies have shown that this latter type may work better for treating or relieving the symptoms of fibromyalgia than the manual version.